sirolad/potatoORM/README.md

 ```
 The following method can be used to access the classes

-### getAll
+## getAll
 ```
 $goat = Goat::getAll();
 print_r($goat);
 ``` ​
-// should print out all the ​goats ​in the ​goats ​table of Goat class.
+This should print out all the ​goats ​in the ​goats ​table of Goat class.

 ## Supported Databases